A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Magnetic Schr odinger operators

 The following geometric approximation is based on the Mosco convergence of the quadratic forms.

-\begin{prop} Suppose $Q^{(c)}_{v,\theta}$ is semi-bounded and closable, and let $(X_n)_{n\in\IN}$ be an exhausting sequence.
-Then for all $t\geq 0$ one as
+\begin{prop} Suppose $Q^{(c)}_{v,\theta}$ is semi-bounded and closable and let $(X_n)_{n\in\IN}$ be an exhausting sequence.
+Then, for all $t\geq 0$, one as

 \end{prop} \begin{proof} By Theorem~\ref{mosco.char} it suffices to show that the forms $Q^{(X_n)}_{v,\theta}$ converge to $Q_{v,\theta}$ as $n\to\infty$ in the generalized Mosco sense.
-Part (i) of Definition~\ref{mosco} follows from the closedness of $Q_{v,\theta}$ while part (ii) is due to the fact that $C_c(X)$ is a core for $Q_{v,\theta}$ by definition. \end{proof}
+Part (a) of Definition~\ref{mosco} follows from the closedness of $Q_{v,\theta}$ while part (b) is due to the fact that $C_c(X)$ is a core for $Q_{v,\theta}$ by definition. \end{proof}